The Very Reverend Catherine Ogle, Dean of Winchester

 The Reverend Canon Missioner Dr Tess Kuin Lawton

-Tess is responsible for leading the work of mission and evangelism across the Cathedral to build up its common life and enhance its contribution to the wider common good, while also developing new partnerships, working with volunteers, engaging with diverse audiences and encouraging the growth and nurture of the Cathedral congregation.
+Tess is responsible for leading the work of mission and evangelism across the Cathedral to build up its common life and enhance its contribution to the wider common good, while also developing new partnerships, engaging with diverse audiences and encouraging the growth and nurture of the Cathedral congregation.

 Mark Byford, Lay Canon

-Mark Byford is the former Deputy Director General and Head of BBC Journalism (2004-2011).
-He worked for the BBC for thirty two years as an award winning journalist and editor.
-He is a former Head of the the BBC World Service.
+Mark Byford is the senior non-executive member on Chapter, which he joined in 2017.
+He was the BBC Deputy Director General and Head of BBC Journalism from 2004-2011.
+He worked at the BBC for thirty two years as an award winning journalist and editor.
+He was also Head of the BBC World Service from 1998-2004.
 Since leaving the BBC in 2011, he has authored two books of non-fiction.
-His first book ‘A Name On A Wall’ was published by Mainstream in 2013 to wide critical acclaim.
-His second, ‘The Annunciation: A Pilgrim’s Quest’ was published by Winchester University Press in 2018.
+His first book, ‘A Name On A Wall’, was published by Mainstream in 2013 to wide critical acclaim.
+His second, ‘The Annunciation: A Pilgrim’s Quest’, was published by Winchester University Press in 2018.
 He has lived in Winchester for more than thirty years.
-He is Chair of the Play to the Crowd charity, which runs Winchester Theatre Royal and the annual Hat Fair in the city.
-He is also a trustee of the Winchester Hospice Fundraising charity.
+He is also Chair of the Play to the Crowd charity, which runs Winchester Theatre Royal and the annual Hat Fair in the city.
+He has been a trustee of the Winchester Hospice Fundraising charity; the RNLI; and the University of Winchester.
 Mark is married with five adult children.
+He chairs the Cathedral’s Nominations Committee and inputs strategically on communications via the Editorial Group.
+He is also a listening voice on Chapter for the Volunteer Section Heads who coordinate the Cathedral’s 800+ volunteer community.
 He brings to Chapter extensive experience of high-level leadership and management.